 Uncertainty can cause fear.
 We provide our Mt Vernon and Alexandria patients with as much education as possible so that they can understand all of their options and ensure maximum comfort.
 The more you know about your dental sedation options, the less you will have to worry about your upcoming treatment.
 We provide four dental sedation techniques that are safe and effective.

 With oral sedation, the patient will take a small pill called Triazolam prescribed to them by their Mt.
-Vernon’s dentist.
+Vernon Center for Dentistry dentist.
 The pill quickly sends the person into a state of relaxation that allows them to lose focus on what is happening around them.
 When patients want the benefits of moderate sedation without needles, they may opt for oral sedation.
 This medicine is a safe, quick-acting sedative with virtually no side effects.